• Skip to primary navigation

 This June has been nonstop rain and temps in the 60’s and 70’s!
 It has been torture for my clay soil garden.
 I’ve been watching all of my hard work either sit stunted or waste away from the soggy soil.

 Planting in clay is not impossible, but it takes a lot of work and a lot of soil amendments to improve it.
-Each year it does get better, but with the rain we’ve gotten this year I felt pretty hopeless.

 Fortunately for me, I started double the amount of tomato and pepper plants this year with the intention of selling them.